ombulabs/blog/_posts/2020-09-16-creating-a-snap-chat-mini.markdown

 }
 ```

-This speeds up the sticker design process a lot! since we don't need to publish the mini to test it inside Snapchat.
-After we were happy with the generated image, we started testing the real sdk method calls by publishing the mini to be used inside Snapchat.
+This speeds up the sticker design process a lot, since we don't need to publish the mini to test it inside Snapchat.
+After we were happy with the generated image, we started testing the real SDK method calls by publishing the mini to be used inside Snapchat.

 > Consider using hi resolution assets for this or it will look pixelated for hi pixel density devices.